By Eric Kohn | Indiewire April 17, 2014 at 1:35AM

 One9 broadens his portrait somewhat with genial footage of Nas returning to the projects where he grew up and giving advice to some neighborhood kids.
 For the most part, however, the movie provides a straightforward rundown of the ingredients fueling his fame at the time of its inception.
 The directly hardly bothers to sketch out the broader landscape of the music business in the early nineties, nor does he deal at all with the rapper's latest output.
 There's no doubting that "Time Is Illmatic" harbors a keen marketing agenda, but it's never gratuitous.

-While persistently reverential toward its subject, "Time Is Illmatic" effectively places Nas' talent in a sentimental context—in one case, exploring the conditions under which he wrote "One Love" as a tribute to his less fortunate colleagues.
+While obviously reverential toward its subject, "Time Is Illmatic" effectively places Nas' talent in a sentimental context—in one case, exploring the conditions under which he wrote "One Love" as a tribute to his less fortunate colleagues.
 It's here that the rapper is seen observing an old photo of his crew from the neighborhood, most of whom have wound up behind bars or otherwise held back in life.
-"I represent my friends who didn't make it here with me," he says, a statement that takes on especially poignant ramifications in one of the few contemporary moments in the film when the rapper establishes a scholarship at Harvard in his name.
+"I represent my friends who didn't make it here with me," he says, a statement that takes on poignant ramifications in one of the few present-day moments in the film, when the rapper establishes a scholarship at Harvard in his name.

-Still, "Time Is Illmatic" regrettably contains only fleeting samples of the tracks from the album, and only truly succeeds when considered alongside its contents.
+Still, "Time Is Illmatic" contains only fleeting samples of the tracks from the album, and only truly succeeds when considered alongside its contents.
 For that reason alone, the documentary's premiere as the opening night entry of the Tribeca Film Festival held appeal more because of the rapper's post-screening performance of "Illmatic" from start to finish than due to anything included in the movie alone.
-With the foundation of the album's value in play, Nas' performance brought the its history to life.
+(He continues to tour with the film for its release.)
+With the foundation of the album's value in play, Nas' performance brought its history to life.

-At one point, the rapper's brother Jungle—who's prominently featured in the documentary, and at one point recalls a shooting incident in their youth—joined Nas onstage, giddily dancing around with a bottle of Hennessy in hand, while the rapper's two nephews hovered nearby.
-It was here that the vitality of their survival tale truly came together.
-Their joint presence was simultaneously empowered by the movie's story and evidence of its shortcomings.
+At one point during the show, the rapper's brother Jungle—who's prominently featured in the documentary, memorably recalls a shooting incident in their youth—joined Nas onstage, giddily dancing around with a bottle of Hennessy in hand, while the Nas' two nephews hovered nearby.
+Their collective presence was simultaneously empowered by the documentary's story and evidence of its shortcomings.
 At one point in the movie, Nas refers to his art as "ideas in rap version."
 There's no question that "Time Is Ilmmatic" shows the root of those ideas, but the music speaks for itself.